paastech-cloud/docs/Architecture.md

 The requirement for an ACID (Atomicity, Consistency, Isolation, and Durability) database led us to choose a relational database.
 For our application there wasn't a need to have a multitude of adaptable fields and the benefits of having consistent data with relationships between each other as well as having structured data were a more important factor.

-The only flexible field is the environmental variables that are stored for each project, but since our chosen database, [PostgreSQL](https://www.postgresql.org/), supports the [JsonB](https://www.postgresql.org/docs/9.5/datatype-json.html) type, this could easily be implemented.
+The only flexible field is the environmental variables that are stored for each Project, but since our chosen database, [PostgreSQL](https://www.postgresql.org/), supports the [JsonB](https://www.postgresql.org/docs/9.5/datatype-json.html) type, this could easily be implemented.

 As market leader, PostgreSQL stands out for its performance and widespread use throughout the world.
 Not only is it free and open-source, it also allows also a larger set of extensions and features than other databases, like the support for more than 43 different [data types](https://www.postgresql.org/docs/current/datatype.html).
 Together with its flexibility and usage of [Multi-Version concurrency Control (MVCC)](https://www.postgresql.org/docs/current/glossary.html#GLOSSARY-CONCURRENCY) as well as our prior experiences made it more interesting that its major competitor [MySQL](https://www.mysql.com/).